 Knowing the proper way to mix fuel is the first step in keeping your chainsaw running well for many years to come.
 Using the right type of fuel mixture is critical for efficient, problem-free operation.

 Read Your Manual

 Your manual will tell you the fuel mixture you need.
 Many gas-powered chainsaws run on a 40:1 mixture of gasoline and 2-cycle engine oil.
-Stihl chainsaws and others run on a 50:1 mixture of gas and 2-cycle engine oil.
+Other chainsaws run on a 50:1 mixture of gas and 2-cycle engine oil.
 Some older models use a 30:1 ratio.
 Check your chainsaw's manual to be sure.